pandas-dev/pandas/doc/source/comparison_with_sql.rst

 GROUP BY
 --------
-In pandas, SQL's GROUP BY operations performed using the similarly named :meth:`~pandas.DataFrame.groupby` method. :meth:`~pandas.DataFrame.groupby` typically refers to a process where we'd like to split a dataset into groups, apply some function (typically aggregation) , and then combine the groups together.
+In pandas, SQL's GROUP BY operations are performed using the similarly named :meth:`~pandas.DataFrame.groupby` method. :meth:`~pandas.DataFrame.groupby` typically refers to a process where we'd like to split a dataset into groups, apply some function (typically aggregation) , and then combine the groups together.